rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 # Query the node, telling it simply to read the SQLite database directly.
 # The read request will be successful only if the node last heard from the
 # Leader no more than 1 second ago, and if the most recently received data
-# was appended by the Leader to the log within 1 second ago, relative to the
+# was appended to the log by the Leader no more than 1 second ago, relative
-# node's local clock.
+# to the node's local clock.
 curl -G 'localhost:4001/db/query?level=none&freshness=1s&freshness_strict' --data-urlencode 'q=SELECT * FROM foo'

 # The read request will be processed by the Leader and will be successful
 # only if the Leader maintained leadership during the entirety of query
 # processing.
 Zero chance of stale reads but query processing will be
 # relatively slow.
-If the node receiving the query is not the the Leader,
+If the node receiving the query is not the Leader,
 # the request will be transparently forwarded to the Leader.
 curl -G 'localhost:4001/db/query?level=strong' --data-urlencode 'q=SELECT * FROM foo'